 Task Lighting

-Functional light for specific activities comes from bedside lamps for reading, vanity lights for dressing, and closet lighting for visibility.
+Functional light for specific activities — bedside lamps for reading, vanity lights for dressing, and closet lighting for visibility.

 Accent Lighting

-Mood-setting light creates atmosphere through LED strips behind headboards, fairy lights for aesthetic bedrooms, candles (real or LED) for romance, and uplighting behind furniture.
+Mood-setting light that creates atmosphere — LED strips behind headboards, fairy lights for aesthetic bedrooms, candles (real or LED) for romance, and uplighting behind furniture.

 Curtains